-This new maintenance hangar allows American to greatly improve aircraft maintenance.
+This new heavy-duty hangar allows American to greatly improve aircraft maintenance.

 American Airlines – the world’s largest airline – has enjoyed a productive partnership with FSB that stretches back to the 1950s.
 The latest project resulting from that partnership is creation of an overseas heavy maintenance hangar, to be located at the São Paulo-Guarulhos International Airport in São Paulo, Brazil.